-- an increase of the Group's risk-weighted assets as a result of the rapid expansion of its business or depreciation of the PLN against the foreign currencies in which a part of the Group's assets are denominated; - deterioration of asset quality leading to a higher level of regulatory expected loss, which would cause an increased amount of capital deductions; - the ability to raise capital; - losses resulting from a deterioration in the Group's asset quality, a reduction in income levels, an increase in expenses or a combination of all of the above; - a decline in the values of the Group's securities portfolio; and - changes in accounting rules or in the guidelines regarding the calculation of the capital adequacy ratios of banks.
+- an increase of the Group's total risk exposure amount as a result of the rapid expansion of its business or depreciation of the PLN against the foreign currencies in which a part of the Group's assets are denominated; - deterioration of asset quality leading to a higher level of regulatory expected loss, which would cause an increased amount of capital deductions; - the ability to raise capital; - losses resulting from a deterioration in the Group's asset quality, a reduction in income levels, an increase in expenses or a combination of all of the above; - a decline in the values of the Group's securities portfolio; - changes in accounting rules or in the guidelines regarding the calculation of the capital adequacy ratios of banks; - additional capital requirements imposed on the Bank by bank supervisory authorities or regulators; and - the introduction of a mandatory increased conservation buffer and the additional buffers (countercyclical, systemic, OSII) which are likely to be imposed in accordance with the Act on Macroprudential Supervision of the Financial System and Crisis Management in the Financial System in the future.

-The Group may also be required to raise additional capital in the future in order to maintain its capital adequacy ratios in line with potential future regulatory requirements.
+The Group may also be required to raise additional capital in the future in order to maintain its capital adequacy ratios in line with future regulatory requirements.
 The Group's ability to raise additional capital may be limited by numerous factors, including:

-- the Group's future financial condition, results of operations and cash flows; - any necessary government regulatory approvals; - the financial condition of the Bank's majority shareholder; - the Bank's credit rating;

-- general market conditions for capital-raising activities by commercial banks and other financial institutions; and - domestic and international economic, political and other conditions.
+- the Group's future financial condition, results of operations and cash flows; - any necessary government regulatory approvals; - the financial condition of the Bank's majority shareholder; - the Bank's credit rating; - general market conditions for capital-raising activities by commercial banks and other financial institutions; and - domestic and international economic, political and other conditions.